makersacademy/airport_challenge/README.md

                 `---~~\___________/------------`````
                 =  ===(_________)

-For this challenge I tried to keep things as simple as possible and trying to follow instructions step by step.
+For this challenge I tried to keep things as simple as possible, trying to follow instructions step by step.

 I started with feature tests to start building classes/methods that satisfied the user stories.
 I then moved to unit tests.